Stage 3 Mesothelioma

 Stage 3 Testicular and Pericardial Mesothelioma Survival

 Testicular and pericardial mesothelioma are both rare forms of the cancer.
 Testicular mesothelioma develops in the lining around the testicles.
 Pericardial mesothelioma develops in the lining around the heart, also called the pericardium.
-Given their rarity, data on stage 3 survival rates is not readily available.
+Because these two types of mesothelioma are rare, data on stage 3 survival rates is not readily available.

 A mesothelioma doctor can estimate a pericardial or testicular patient’s individual prognosis.
 This includes estimating survival.